dariofervenza/data_collector_pymongo_pyqt/README.md

 	Improved client auth widget: Now it asks the server address and it sends messages if there is an error\
 	Improved client alarms widget: Added a field where you can introduce the date after which you can display the notifications\
 2023-28-12:\
+	Added forecasting single series widget (client)\
+2023-29-12:\
-	Added forecasting single series widget (client)
+	Added backtesting single series widget (client) 2024-14-01:\
+	Changed design to fluent design (not finished yet though) Redesigned Graphs widget - now you can add, remove and resize plots Solved a bug where you couldn't move the vertical scroll bar

 ### Future features

-I want to experiment with machine learning forecasting so I will add a skforecast feature (I tried that library in the past so it will come soon).
-I would also like to implement an outliers detector system.
+Add a diagram to explain the app functionality in the github page\
+Add a new feature in the server that checks the expiration date of the token that is sent to the client\
+Change user feature + show user data\
+Add qthreads to prevent app from freezing when reloading data\
+Outliers detection system\
+New alarms based on the forecasting results and the outliers detector\
 Finally I want to try paho mqtt lib so I may create a new data source using that protocol

 ## Installation